Current Projects

 Project name: Creative Inclusion, Ukrainian Canadian Congress, Toronto Chapter, 2022 – Present

 Scope: Creative Inclusion project was started in November 2022 by two avid volunteers, Liz Zur and Olena Diachenko as a way to allow displaced children to artistically express themselves and develop friendships.
 To ensure inclusion of children with special needs, a number of spots were reserved for children with developmental disabilities.
 This project currently runs on the weekend at three different locations in Toronto, offering two groups for younger children from 3 to 7 years old and one rapidly expanding group for older children from 8 to 13 years old.
-This project operates under the hospices of the Ukrainian Canadian Congress, Toronto Chapter, that’s been especially attentive to supporting newcomers arriving with disabled children.
+This project operates under the auspices of the Ukrainian Canadian Congress, Toronto Chapter, that’s been especially attentive to supporting newcomers arriving with disabled children.

 Alignment with TUF identity: Education